nesettle/legym/README.md

 No rules of contributing at present, so feel free to pull request and contribute!

+## Links

+- [legym_fk](https://github.com/fullstack-sake/legym_fk): Where the idea of this project comes from.
+- [legym-cli](https://github.com/MrCaiDev/legym-cli): Example of an CLI application built upon this module.

 ## Disclaimer

 - This project is launched by two college students, mainly for the purpose of enhancing Python coding skill.
 As such, this module is only allowed for learning and private building. **Commercial use is strictly forbidden.**